Khrall/ProjectStone/plan/README.md

 | Kickoff               | 24th of March |
 | Deadline              | 24th of April |
 | Lines of code         | 0             |

+##Art development##

+A lot of energy is put in the artwork of the game.
+There can be no true rpg without beautiful surroundings and interesting character designs, but of course the GUI matters a lot as well.

+###Inanimate object sprites###

+Sprites for objects that are not interacted with, such as texture and terrain.

+###Interactive object sprites###

+Sprites for objects ready for interaction, such as resources.

+###Unit object sprites###

+Sprites for the various units found throughout the game.

+###GUI sprites###

+Sprites for all the different GUI-elements implemented in the game.

 ##Map development##